-One way you can improve on these highlights is to read your customers’ reviews and keep in mind your current highlights that you’re known for.
+One way you can improve on these highlights is to read your customers’ reviews and keep in mind the current highlights that you’re known for.
 This will not only allow them to feel appreciated, but it will also allow you to find out what exactly you can continue to do as well as improve on.

 Attributes can be used in searches and both attribute types can be viewed in the knowledge panel of any listing both from desktop and from mobile:

 As Google’s results become more personalized, we can expect this feature to become even more important.
 Google will attempt to provide searchers with more tailored results, based on these attributes when voice search is employed.
-A good example of this would be when a long-tail keyword is searched such as, ”where is a pizza restaurant that has a kids menu and parking”.
-Google will be able to quickly index the request and based on what business owners and customers have provided.
+A good example of this would be when a long-tail keyword is searched such as, ” Where is a pizza restaurant that has a kids menu and parking”.
+Google will be able to quickly index the request based on what business owners and customers have provided.

 With all the hard work you spent on building your business, it certainly deserves to be displayed.
-Using attributes will help build your customers’ belief in your business.
+Using attributes will help build your customer’s belief in your business.
 While it can get confusing, it is certainly beneficial to use for your monthly business objectives.

 Let our Local SEO Specialists assist you with your attributes and achieve the monthly goals your business wants to accomplish in Google Business Profile.